 The public health budget, estimated at more than £4 billion, is ring fenced from the overall NHS budget.
 The majority of public health services are commissioned by Local Authorities from their share of this ring-fenced budget, or by the NHS, all funded from Public Health England’s new public health budget.

 In bringing public health functions together at a national level, abolishing the Health Protection Agency and increasing the powers of the Secretary of State, the White Paper represents an attempt to strengthen government involvement in public health on one hand while trying to increase the role of localities and communities on the other.

 Public Health England

-At a national level, a new core public health service - Public Health England – will combine experts from public health bodies such as the Health Protection Agency and the National Treatment Agency as part of the Department of Health.
-This will integrate leading expertise, advice and influence into one organisation.
+At a national level, a new core public health service - Public Health England – combines experts from public health bodies such as the Health Protection Agency and the National Treatment Agency as part of the Department of Health.
+This integrates leading expertise, advice and influence into one organisation.

-Public Health England will focus on national resilience against things like flu pandemics and other health threats, as well as being a ‘knowledge bank’ for the best and most up to date evidence on behaviour change techniques and monitoring data.
+Public Health England focuses on national resilience against things like flu pandemics and other health threats, as well as being a ‘knowledge bank’ for the best and most up-to-date evidence on behaviour change techniques and monitoring data.

-Key developments outlined in the Health and Social Care Bill are:
+Key developments outlined in the Health and Social Care Act are: